 Slopes facing south, southeast or southwest in protective valleys provide particularly favorable climatic conditions for viticulture.
-Solar radiation is more intense in sites on slopes or steep hillsides than in flatter sites.
+Solar radiation is more intense in sloped sites or steep hill-sides than in flatter sites.
 Slopes with a southern exposure also profit from increased sunshine duration.
 The microclimate of a vineyard also depends on the soil's ability to retain heat, the presence of flora, vine density, as well as how vines are trained and cared for.
-Too much wind can have a negative impact on a vineyard's microclimate.
+Too much wind can negatively impact a vineyard's microclimate.

 Successful grape cultivation greatly depends on climate.
 Weather conditions affect the outcome of every vintage, whereby some years are qualitatively better than others.
-In general, though, the farther south one goes, the lower the likelihood of vintage fluctuations.
+In general, the farther south one travels, the lower the likelihood of vintage fluctuations.